La Befana vien di notte

 Nowadays there is an amusing, non-conventional re-evaluation of the Befana:

-1- She is Ecological, since she travels on a broom
+1- She is an Ecologist, since she travels on a broom

 2- She is an Animalist, since she does not exploit poor reindeer